kushal-10/inventory-dynamics/docs/get_started/deployment.rst

     docker compose up app

-In case changes are introduced in the code or the build pipeline, one can run the above commands by adding the :code:`--build` option, e.g. :code:`docker run tests --build`.
+In case changes are introduced in the code or the build pipeline, you can run the above commands by adding the :code:`--build` option, e.g. :code:`docker run tests --build`.

 Web Application
 -----------